sjn/introducing-se/docs.md

 #### The key goal of SE

-*Explore the reliability of methods used when forming a belief.*
+*Explore the reliability of methods used when forming a&nbsp;belief.*

 \
 ***How*** questions are bet&shy;ter than *Why* & *What.*